Rent safe and private dog parks hosted by locals

 Get safe exercise for your dog by renting a private dog park near you

 Your dog’s reactivity threshold is the point where they fully react to their triggers.
-When a dog is under threshold, they’re able to control their behaviors and be aware of their surroundings (even if they seem a little aroused, nervous, or on edge).
+This when they actually start to display reactivity in obvious ways: When a dog is under threshold, they’re able to control their behaviors and be aware of their surroundings (even if they seem a little aroused, nervous, or on edge).
 When they’re over threshold, though, they're reacting from fear or a predatory instinct.

 The best way to work with a reactive dog is to keep them under threshold as much as possible.
 You don't want to give them a chance to show their reactive behavior.
 This usually means working at a comfortable distance from the trigger where your dog knows it’s there but isn’t overwhelmed.
 This is called their critical distance or sub-threshold distance.

-If you’re able to control the trigger’s intensity and duration, that can work too (it’s just usually a little more difficult if you aren’t in a controlled training set up).
+If you’re able to control the trigger’s intensity and duration, that can work too (reputable dog trainers note that this is just usually a little more difficult if you aren’t in a controlled training set up).

 This article addresses how to tell if your dog is at or above their threshold in a certain situation — their level of reactivity — and what to do to help them feel better.